All Episodes

 Yeah, makes sense.

-And pretty soon that there wouldn't be a need for a timeline anyway.
+Like, technology would always come back in time, and pretty soon that there wouldn't be a need for a timeline anyway.

 There wouldn't be one left after all the lawbreakers got done with it.

-Hi, this is Mike from Escondido.
+Hi, this is Mike from Esconito.

 Yes, sir.